-The Emanuel offers many opportunities for spiritual growth and Jewish learning through our unique family-centered religious school for parents and children of all abilities, award-winning Kadima and USY chapters, and inspirational educational experiences for adult learners.
-Our members and community can take advantage of our knowledge, support, care, comfort, and warmth.
-Gathering together often as a congregational family, we enjoy each other’s friendship and learn from one another.
+The Emanuel Synagogue offers many opportunities for spiritual growth and Jewish learning through our unique family-centered religious school for parents and children of all abilities, award-winning Kadima and USY chapters, and inspirational educational experiences for adult learners.
+We gather together often as a congregational family to learn, observe, and enjoy each other’s friendship.

 - Lifelong Leaning (Talmud Torah תלמוד תורה)

 - Social Justice (Tikkun Olam תיקון עולם)

 - Participatory Prayer (T’filah תפילה)

 - Love of Israel and the Jewish People (Ahavat Yisrael )

 The emphasis on “community” is intentional – we are family-friendly, and value intellectual challenge and personal growth.

 The bimah, as well as many other parts of our synagogue facility, is wheelchair-accessible, and our sanctuary is equipped with devices for the hearing impaired.
 Children and adults with special needs of all kinds participate fully in the life of our congregation.